 Where Does the Biewer Terrier Come From?

-Yorkshire terriers are an old English breed kept first to control vermin and then increasingly as a companion.
-As such they combine the alertness and vigor or a working terrier with the amiable and friendly temperament of a toy dog.
+The first Biewer Terriers were developed from Yorkshire terriers.
+Yorkshire Terriers are an old English breed kept first to control vermin, and then increasingly as a pet.
+They combine the alertness and vigor of a working terrier with the amiable and friendly temperament of a toy dog.

-In fact, terrier enthusiasts have been known to have spirited arguments about what, if anything, distinguishes a Biewer Terrier from a parti-colored Yorkshire Terrier.
+So for the next three decades, many people simply regarded the Biewer breeding lines as nothing more than mismarked Yorkies.
+In fact, terrier enthusiasts had countless spirited arguments about what, if anything, distinguished a Biewer Terrier from a parti-colored Yorkshire Terrier.

 Fun Facts About the Biewer Terrier

 The Biewer Terrier in Germany often had a docked tail until 1998 when docking was no longer permitted in that country.
-Fortunately having a natural tail is now standard world-wide.
+Having a natural tail is now standard world-wide.

 Biewer Terrier Temperament